 1. You promised yourself at the end of 2024 that you’ll never again get caught in a year-end crunch.

 The last few months of the year are always hectic with holiday activities.
 When you layer on the added stress of tax planning and completing the charitable giving plans you set back in January, you might tip the scales from hectic to chaotic!
-The foundation staff can help organize your year-end charitable giving early, so that it achieves both your financial and philanthropic goals.
+The foundation team can help organize your year-end charitable giving early, so that it achieves both your financial and philanthropic goals.

 2. You’re concerned about recent drops in funding to local charities, but you’re not quite sure about what you can do to help.